thiago-a-souza/MachineLearning/README.md

 ![](/img/step5.png)

-**Example:** identify the child attribute that should be selected when the outlook is sunny.
+#### Identifying child node
+The process is similar to identify the root node, the difference is that is considers only a subset of the collection, restring the collection to the path taken.

 ### Gain Ratio